gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 for the new SCTP association will result in the endpoints being unable to restart the SCTP assocation.

-After restart the next traffic key SHALL use epoch=3, i.e. the epoch value is reset.
-Note that if the restart epoch used also was 3 when not using any DTLS connection ID, then the installation of the new restart key context needs to be done with some care to avoid dropping valid packets.
+After restart the next traffic DTLS key context SHALL use epoch=3, i.e. the epoch value is reset.
+Note that if the restart epoch used also was 3 when not using any DTLS connection ID, then the installation of the new restart DTLS key context needs to be done with some care to avoid dropping valid packets.
 After having derived new traffic keys the endpoint installs the Traffic DTLS Key Context first, and start using it.
 The new restart DTLS Key Context is only installed after any old in-flight restart packets will have been received.

 ### Compatibility with legacy SCTP Restart {#sctp-rest-comp}

 An SCTP Endpoint supporting only legacy SCTP Restart and involved in an SCTP Association using DTLS Chunks SHOULD NOT attempt to restart the Association using unprotected INIT chunk.
+The affect will be that the restart initiator will have its packet being dropped until the peer nodes times out the SCTP Association from lack of any response from the restarting node.

 An SCTP Endpoint supporting only legacy SCTP Restart and involved in an SCTP Association using DTLS Chunks, when receiving an INIT